 Great learning experiences have the power to change how we think about ourselves, our relationships with others, and our role in the world.
-At Opportunity Education, we strive to create experiences that promote transformative learning.
+With Quest Forward Learning, we strive to create experiences that promote transformative learning.
 One way that we focus on transformative learning is by supporting students in developing new mindsets, or self-perceptions.
 Mindsets can profoundly affect learning, skill development, relationships, achievement in school, and success in other areas of life (Dweck, 2008).

 Quest Forward Learning encourages two kinds of mindsets: growth mindset and outward mindset.
 A person with a growth mindset believes that they are always capable of learning and improving, and that intelligence is not static.
 Unlike someone with a fixed mindset, they see effort as the key to their success and work hard to improve and learn (Dweck, 2008).
 A person with a growth mindset does not get discouraged when they receive feedback, nor do they take feedback personally.
 For them, challenges are opportunities.